juju/juju-gui-charm/README.md

 ## The Juju GUI server ##

-While the Juju GUI itself is a client side JavaScript application, the charm installation also involves configuring a starting a GUI server, which is required to serve the application files and to enable some advanced features, so that using the GUI results in a seamless and powerful experience.
+While the Juju GUI itself is a client-side JavaScript application, the charm installation also involves configuring and starting a GUI server, which is required to serve the application files and to enable some advanced features, so that using the GUI results in a seamless and powerful experience.